ITRS-Group/cordial/tools/geneos/README.md

 ## Instance Settings

-Each instance has a configuration file.
-This is the most basic expression of an instance.
-New instances that you create will have a configuration file named after the component type plus the extension `.json`.
+Every instance has a configuration file stored in a working directory.
+This is the most basic set-up for an instance.
+New instances that you create will have a configuration file named after the component type plus the file type extension `.json`.
 Older instances which you have adopted from older control scripts will have a configuration file with the extension `.rc`

 ### Legacy Configuration Files

-Historical (aka. legacy) `.rc` files have a simple format of the form
+Historical (i.e. legacy) `.rc` files have a simple format like this:

 ```bash
 GatePort=1234
 GateUser=geneos
 ```

-Where the prefix (`Gate`) also encodes the component type and the suffix (e.g. `Port`) is the setting.
-Any lines that do not contain the prefix are treated as environment variables and are evaluated and passed to the program on start.
-Lines that contain environment variables like `${HOME}` will be expanded at run time.
+Where the prefix (`Gate`) also implies the component type and the suffix (`Port`) is the parameter.
+Any lines that do not contain the prefix are treated as environment variables and are evaluated and passed to the program on start-up.
+Parameter values that contain environment variables in the format `${HOME}` will be expanded at run time.
 If the configuration is migrated, either through an explicit `geneos migrate` command or if a setting is changes through `geneos set` or similar then the value of the environment variable will be carried over and continue to be expanded at